Ziyu-Tian/ziyu-tian.github.io/docs/NOTES/Stage_2/semiconductor.md

 I_{SD}=\frac{\beta}{2}(V_{GS}-V_T)^2
 $$

-- In real device, increasing $V_{DS$ above pinch off actually reduces the effective channel length, by increasing the depletion region around the drain and so there is a slight increase in $I_{SD}$.
+- In real device, increasing $V_{DS}$ above pinch off actually reduces the effective channel length, by increasing the depletion region around the drain and so there is a slight increase in $I_{SD}$.

 #### 3.2: Transistor Delay Time